 Hive Of Connection

-Yes, The Princeton Review rated our student housing sixth nationally, but our amenity-rich living community is part of a more complete experiential picture.
+Yes, Princeton Review rates our student housing fourth nationally, but our amenity-rich living community is part of a more complete experiential picture.
 Our centralized, smoke-free campus offers modern academic spaces, richly appointed athletics facilities, a freshly updated alumni center, myriad performing arts venues, a popular chapel and a host of community gathering spaces.
 We are the only college in the nation to have two elementary education laboratory schools on its campus for children with learning differences.

 Forever Our Hometown

 Fort Worth and TCU have grown together in a remarkably beneficial century-long partnership.
 While staying true to a distinctly small-town feel, Fort Worth is now the 13th largest city in the country.
 Many Horned Frogs put down roots here after graduating thanks to the region’s thriving job market.

 We’re Purple—And We’re Green